 Patty’s nonprofit work includes being the director of a mentoring program for youth involved with juvenile probation and DCF foster care.
 Patty was also a foster parent.
 She has volunteered on the Governor’s Prevention Partnership LGBTQ+ Advisory Board and presently serves on the New Haven/Hamden Juvenile Review Board.

 Patty’s lived experience, "in and out" of the LGBTQ+ family, coupled with her careers in education and nonprofits, have led her to this moment in time.
-PROUD Academy is eager to join the ranks of Harvey Milk High School, The Alliance, and Magic City Acceptance Academy, to create a safe and affirming educational option for CT’s LGBTQ+ youth/allies.
+PROUD Academy is eager to join the ranks of Harvey Milk High School, The Alliance, Magic City Acceptance Academy, and Albert Einstein Academy to create a safe and affirming educational option for CT’s LGBTQ+ youth/allies.